Homemade Breakfast Sausage

 how to make the easiest homemade breakfast sausage

-- Mix together the rest of the ingredients – ground pork, bacon, maple syrup and spice mixture – working carefully not to overwork the mixture
+- Mix.
+Toss together the rest of the ingredients – ground pork, bacon, maple syrup and seasoning mix – working carefully not to overwork the mixture.

-- Cook in a hot cast iron skillet, about 2-3 minutes per side
+- Cook.
+Cook in a hot cast iron skillet until browned, about 2-3 minutes per side.
+Avoid overcrowding the pan for proper browning.

-- Serve with eggs, in a breakfast casserole or in a biscuit sandwich – there’s no wrong way to serve sausage patties
+- Serve.
+Serve with eggs, in a breakfast casserole, or in a breakfast sandwich – there’s no wrong way to serve sausage patties!

 Storage